-UPDATE 1-Swatch upbeat about 2017 as China improves
+UPDATE 2-Swatch strikes optimistic note as China rebounds

-* Swatch H1 net profit show recovery from a year earlier
+* H1 net profit rises

-* Net profit rose to 269 mln Sfr vs poll estimate for 285 mln

-* Swatch paint brighter outlook for rest of 2017 (Rewrites, adding detail, stock reaction)

 By John Revill

-ZURICH, July 21 (Reuters) - Swatch Group on Friday painted a brighter outlook for rest of the year as the world's largest watchmaker said conditions for Swiss timepieces in China and Europe were improving.
+ZURICH, July 21 (Reuters) - Swatch Group on Friday painted a brighter outlook for the rest of the year as the world's largest watchmaker said demand for Swiss timepieces in China and Europe is improving.

 The maker of Longines, Tissot and Omega watches said it expected "very positive growth in local currency" for the rest of 2017 after net profit rose 7.2 percent in the first six months of the year.